Jovicfs/Apollo-AI/README.md

 Environment Variables: API keys and secrets are stored in environment variables for security.

-npm install express jsonwebtoken mongoose uuid dotenv groq-sdk
+npm install  to run this project